30 Things to Do in Pacific Beach San Diego

 14. Play Beach Volleyball at the Bay

-Sail Bay is a part of Mission Bay that is nestled along the beach from Catamaran Resort Hotel and Spa, wrapping its way past Fanuel park and east into the neighborhood to Crown Point.
+Sail Bay is a part of Mission Bay that is nestled along the beach from Catamaran Resort Hotel and Spa, wrapping its way past Fanuel Park and east into the neighborhood to Crown Point.
 Its perimeter is wrapped in a continuous sandy beach with a paved walkway called Bayside Walk.

 On Sail Bay’s northern end, you’ll find everyone’s go-to spot for bayside volleyball.
-Whether to play or watch, show up any weekday evening before sunset to join the fun.
+Whether to play or watch, show up on any weekday evening before sunset to join the fun.
 Or, gather your own group together anytime for a beach volleyball match of your own.

 15. Release Your Inner Angler at Fisherman’s Channel